hyperledger/besu-docs/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

 transaction is not attempted and you must resubmit the transaction.

-The `gas` and `gasPrice` specified when sending a private transaction are used by the [privacy marker transaction] not the private transaction itself.
+The `gas` and `gasPrice` specified when sending a private transaction are used by the [privacy marker transaction (PMT)](../../Concepts/Privacy/Private-Transaction-Processing.md), not the private transaction itself.

 !!! note